 It’s Wednesday before Easter when we board air baltic flight BT254 to Riga, Latvia’s entrancing capital and with around 700,000 inhabitants the largest city in the Baltic region.

-The next morning, we take the bus at the stop where we got off the night before and head for the old town.
+The next morning, we catch the bus at the stop where we got off the night before and head for the old town.
 We like what we see from our bus windows: Many trees lining the streets, parks, wooden houses – everything is a bit Slavic and at the same time a bit Scandinavian.
 And cozy.

 We have less than one hour till our walking tour begins, so we just stop for a bite at the next available café – and get lucky: We grab a quick breakfast at a café bar which is as trendy as expected.

 With full stomachs, we are pacing to St. Peter’s.
-It’s Riga’s tallest church, built from these red bricks that are typical for North German Baltic architecture, and opened in 1746
+It’s Riga’s tallest church, built from these red bricks that are typical for North German Baltic architecture, and opened in 1746.

 Later we’ll find out that this won’t be the only feature that deems familiar.